glsukki/glsukki.github.io/_pages/about.md

 Hey,
 Sukruth here!

-I am currently working as a Machine Learning Engineer @ [Dicer.ai](https://www.dicer.ai/) in the Generative AI domain for Advertisment Content Generation to improve the Ad Images and Descriptions by leveraging state-of-the-art LLMs in a iterative process.
+I am currently working as a Machine Learning Engineer @ [Dicer.ai](https://www.dicer.ai/) in the Generative AI domain for Advertisment Content Generation to improve the Ad Images and Descriptions by leveraging state-of-the-art LLMs.

-I graduated from my Masters in Computer Science at Cornell Univeristy, Ithaca, NY in August 2023.
+I graduated with my Masters in Computer Science at Cornell Univeristy.
 During my time at Cornell, I worked as a Graduate Teaching/Research Specialist for the course [CS 2024](https://courses.cs.cornell.edu/cs2024/2022fa/) \[C++\] during the Fall '22 semester.

-My Masters Research project titled - "Humans, Robots, and Empathy: Investigating Bystander Reactions to Failure" - was focused on understanding the dynamics of human empathy in relation to task failure performance in both humans and robots in the Future Automation Research Laboratory (FarLABs) at [Cornell Tech](https://tech.cornell.edu/) under the guidance of [Dr. Wendy Ju](https://tech.cornell.edu/people/wendy-ju/).
+My Masters Research project titled - "Humans, Robots, and Empathy: Investigating Bystander Reactions to Failure" - was focused on understanding the dynamics of human empathy in relation to task failure performance in both humans and robots in the Future Automation Research Laboratory (FARLabs) at [Cornell Tech](https://tech.cornell.edu/) under the guidance of [Dr. Wendy Ju](https://tech.cornell.edu/people/wendy-ju/).
-Upon graduation, I continued as a research intern involved in studies towards Domain Generalization of robots in _In-lab_ vs _In-the-wild_ environments.
+Upon graduation, I continued as a researcher involved in studies towards Domain Generalization of robots in _In-lab_ vs _In-the-wild_ environments.

 This has allowed me to delve into the fascinating intersection of human behavior and technology.
 My interests primarily revolve around Machine Learning, Data Science, and Software Development.